-Different notes are played by pressing your fingers on the correct keys.
+Different notes are played by pressing fingers on the correct keys.

 There are several types of saxophones, and the differences relate to the size and pitch of the instrument.
-The most common types of saxophone are alto and tenor.
+The most common types of saxophones are alto and tenor.
 The alto sax is smaller and thus, plays higher pitched notes than a tenor sax.
 The picture shows an alto sax.

-Note: Reeds do wear out after repeated use (a few weeks, on average), and can break easily if not properly cared for, so saxophone players are smart to carry a supply of extra reeds.
+Note: Reeds do wear out after repeated use (a few weeks, on average), and can break easily if not properly cared for.